mmeyer2k/dcrypt/README.md

 ## Block Ciphers

 ### AES Encryption (via OpenSSL)
 Quickly access symmetric encryption functions with `\Dcrypt\Aes`.
 When in doubt, use this class!
 All of the most secure options are the default.
-Naturally, strongly random initialization vectors are generated upon encryption and standard HMAC (sha256) checksums are verified (in a time-safe manner) before decryption.
+Naturally, strongly random initialization vectors are generated upon encryption and standard HMAC (SHA-256) checksums are verified in a time-safe manner before decryption.
 ```php
 $encrypted = \Dcrypt\Aes::encrypt($plaintext, $password);